-Interested in forming an LLC in Maryland?
-This is a wise option for protecting your business, but it takes a considerable amount of paperwork to get your Maryland LLC up and running.
+Interested in starting a business in Maryland?
+This is a wise option for protecting your business, but it takes a considerable amount of paperwork to get it up and running.

-In addition to filing the articles of organization according to Maryland’s specific requirements, you may need to secure multiple licenses or permits.
+In addition to filing the required forms to register your business according to Maryland’s specific requirements, you may need to secure multiple licenses or permits.

 The first step?
 Determining whether you need these—and which types are required.
 This can be surprisingly complicated, but we’re here to help.